Addressing Inefficiencies in Patient Billing and Claims Reimbursement

 As we’ve talked about in a previous post, an unintended consequence of increased patient responsibility has been rising expectations around the patient experience itself.
 It can be argued that no part of the experience is more broken than billing, and, when applicable, patient-side reimbursement.
 Seemingly everyone has a horror story of a billing or claims issue that wound up consuming hours of time and left them feeling like the system is irrevocably broken.
 With that as the backdrop, both healthcare providers and a few startups are leveraging technology in an attempt to alleviate the problems.

 Whether through startups or in-house, streamlining the billing process through technology will be critical in a future that will only see significant increases in activity and claims.
 Are you ready for the future?
 At Aquina Health, we certainly are.
-Offering working capital for healthcare providers through Praxis and Via, and patient funding through Curae, we’re doing our part to fill the gaps in healthcare that exist today.
+Offering working capital for healthcare providers through Praxis, instant claims payments through Via, and patient funding through Curae, we’re doing our part to fill the gaps in healthcare that exist today.